ValeriiZhyla/anki-cards-ai-generator/README.md

 Text generation is much cheaper, less than 0.01$ pro image.
 Total cost of a card is <= 0.05$ pro card.

 ## FAQ
-A: Audio file plays when I'm opening the card, I don't like it!
+Q: Audio file plays when I'm opening the card, I don't like it!
-Q: By default, Anki automatically plays audio on the front and back of cards.
+A: By default, Anki automatically plays audio on the front and back of cards.
 You can choose ["Don't play audio automatically"](https://docs.ankiweb.net/deck-options.html) in deck options.
 In this case Anki will not play audio until you click the replay audio button.

-A: I don't like the generated cards!
+Q: I don't like the generated cards!
-Q: At first, try to regenerate the card, maybe provide more context.
+A: At first, try to regenerate the card, maybe provide more context.
 If the tool creates something totally wrong - please create an issue on GitHub.
 You can also adjust the prompts at your own discretion.

-A: Will this tool correct my typos?
+Q: Will this tool correct my typos?
-Q: No, Garbage In - Garbage Out.
+A: No, Garbage In - Garbage Out.
 If ChatGPT will understand your word, the tool will create a contextually correct card with a typo on the back side of card.
 You can fix it manually in the anki app or regenerate the card.

-A: Card text is too complicated, I don't know these words or constructions!
+Q: Card text is too complicated, I don't know these words or constructions!
-Q: You can set the language complexity with --level option.
+A: You can set the language complexity with --level option.

+Q: I like the tool, but I would like to use it with another language...
+A: For this purpose, it is required to:
+          1. Check whether the language is supported by ChatGPT.
+          2. Translate prompts for text generation, and adjust them.
+Probably we will require help of person with a good language level.
+          3. Good dictionary, to place a link in cards (dictionary can be ignored).
+          4. Create an issue with this information, or create a fork.

 ## Artifacts
 [![Workflow Name](https://github.com/ValeriiZhyla/anki-cards-ai-generator/actions/workflows/python-build-windows.yml/badge.svg)](https://github.com/ValeriiZhyla/anki-cards-ai-generator/actions/workflows/python-build-windows.yml)